T. Henry Clarkson

-T. Henry Clarkson (1877 – April 18, 1936) was a senior golf champion and billiards champion.
+Thomas Henry Clarkson (February 3, 1876 – April 18, 1936) was an American senior golf champion and billiards champion.

+He was a brother of Major League Baseball players John, Dad and Walter Clarkson.

 Biography

-He was born in 1877 and attended Harvard University.
+He was born in Cambridge, Massachusetts, on February 3, 1876, and attended Harvard University.
 In 1917 he was defeated by Eugene L. Milburn in billiards by a score of 400 to 357.
 After his career in billiards and golf he worked in real estate.
-He died on April 18, 1936 in Forest Hills, New York.
+He died on April 18, 1936, in Forest Hills, New York.